 Points to note:

-- Limit of 1hr maximum to be used during the “time out”.
-Riders stopping for longer than 1hr will be given a time penalty.
+- Limit of 1hr30 maximum to be used during the “time out”.
+Riders stopping for longer than 1hr30 will be given a time penalty.
 Note, it is not compulsory to stop, just an option as it’s an ‘untimed’ section of the course.

 - Riders crossing any time point with less than 1 second apart will be given the time of the first rider to cross the point (as per the Tour de France).
 This is to help ensure that riders know they are on the same race time if they entered / exited all timing points together.

-- The CLIF Fuel Station at the junction of Mt Sabine Rd and Kaanglang Rd will have water, Hammer Heed, bananas, lollies and a coffee cart selling barista made coffee, tea, milk shakes and San Pellegrino for you to stop and enjoy.
-Coffee cart items are for sale ($4 a coffee) so remember to take some money with you!
+- The CLIF Fuel Station at the junction of Mt Sabine Rd and Kaanglang Rd will have water, electrolyte, fruit, lollies and a coffee cart selling barista made coffee, snacks and drinks for you to stop and enjoy.
+Coffee cart items are for sale so remember to take some cash with you as the internet connection is dodgy in the rainforest!

 GOGG NOTES ON COURSE MARKING: